ambanum/mattermost-incoming-webhook-rss/README.md

-In the context of disinformation, Panoptès fetch content from different detectors and sends formatted messages to Mattermost
+In the context of disinformation, Panoptès fetches content from different detectors and sends formatted messages to Mattermost

 # Installation